christian-konrad/chronicle-db-on-raft-thesis/src/02_introduction.md

 For distributed event stores, those requirements are even higher (why?).
 With modern approaches to replication, it is possible to meet this requirements for both vertical and horizontal scalability...

+Various replication algorithms have been proposed to achieve availability under different consistency and fault-tolerance conditions.
+This work tries to identify such a replication protocol that has the desired performance characteristics for ChronicleDB, a high-throughput event store.

 \todo{Better, catchy introduction.
 See other work for inspiration}

 <!--